 Seneca Park Zoo is home to one female Harris’ hawk, Lady, born in 1999.
-A falconer donated her to the Zoo in 2004 and since that time has been delighting Zoo visitors with her free-flight demonstration in our summer Stage Show.
+A falconer donated her to the Zoo in 2004.
+She has been trained to perform free-flight demonstrations.
 Lady is trained using positive reinforcement.
-She has a strong relationship with her trainers based in mutual trust and respect, which is what enables us to allow her to fly-free outside and know that she will come back to us.
+She has a strong relationship with her trainers based on mutual trust and respect, which is what enables us to allow her to fly-free outside and know that she will come back to us.

 Harris’s hawks are not listed as threatened or endangered.
 They are included in the Convention on International Trade in Endangered Species (CITES) appendix II and they are protected from harassment and illegal shooting by the Migratory Bird Treaty Act.
 Habitat loss is the major cause of decline of this species as well as excessive human disturbance.
 Shooting can result in nest failure, abandonment and mortality.
 Electrocution is responsible for the loss of half of the population of breeding hawks.